Ryanair New carry on rules to apply this month

 “From November 2018, we are introducing a new lower cost 10kg checked bag and changing our carry-on bag policy to eliminate boarding/flight delays.
 Priority Boarding customers will continue to enjoy two free carry-on bags.
 All other (non-priority) customers will be allowed one free (small) carry-on bag, and those who wish to check in a second bigger 10kg bag can do from €/£8 at the time of booking.

-This new policy will speed up the boarding and cut flight delays.
+Ryanair New carry on rules will speed up the boarding and cut flight delays.
 60% of customers will be unaffected by these changes and we expect that the other 40% will either choose to buy Priority Boarding or a 10kg check bag or will choose to travel with only one (free) small bag as 30% already do so today.”